FusionAuth/fusionauth-site/site/_posts/2020-04-22-dot-net-command-line-client.md

 docker-compose up
 ```

-Now FusionAuth should be running at http://localhost:9011.
+Now FusionAuth should be running at `http://localhost:9011`.

 Check out the [Download FusionAuth page](https://fusionauth.io/download) for other installation options (rpm, deb, etc) if you don't have Docker installed.

 Sign in as a FusionAuth administrator and create a new application.
 I creatively named mine 'dotnetcore', and will refer to this application throughout the tutorial.
 No need to tweak any defaults, but do note the "Id", which we'll use later.
-Mine is `b1981847-0609-44ba-a377-989966f6e704`.

 {% include _image.html src="/assets/img/blogs/dot-net-command-line-client/create-application.png" alt="The application in FusionAuth after it has been created" class="img-fluid" figure=false %}

 Then go to the APIs section.
-We'll need to create an API key for our cli tool.
-Go to Settings and then "API Keys" in the UI.
+We'll need to create an API key for our CLI client.
+Head to "Settings" and then to "API Keys" in the UI.
 Create a new key, and set the permissions.

 Following the principle of least privilege, we'll allow POSTs to `/api/user` and `/api/user/registration` and nothing else.
+These privileges will let the owner of this key create users and user registrations.

-Note the key value (it looks something like `J9NXRWmkLVqt2hLc670s-i5iWzdPpgT_uXLuJcnMaFO`), we'll need it later.
+Note the key value (it looks something like `J9NXRWmkLVqt2hLc670s-i5iWzdPpgT_uXLuJcnMaFO`), as we'll need it later.

-## Write the command line client
+## The command line client

-This cli client will take a user's email, password and favorite color values and create a user in FusionAuth.
+This CLI tool will take a user's email, password and favorite color values and create a user in FusionAuth.

-The full source code is [available](https://github.com/FusionAuth/fusionauth-dotnetcore-example).
-You can just download it and skip ahead to 'Running the command line client' if you'd like.
+The [full source code is of course available](https://github.com/FusionAuth/fusionauth-dotnetcore-example).
+You can download it and skip ahead to 'Running the command line client' if you'd like.
 I won't mind.

 ### Set up the project

-Set up a .NET core console project like so:
+Set up a .NET Core console project like so:

 ```
 dotnet new console --output usermanager